 Every so often, a customer brings me something that reminds me just how much I love vintage hi-fi.
-The Dual 1219 idler-drive turntable is just such a piece.
+The Dual 1219 idler-drive turntable is just such a thing.

 The Dual 1219 idler-drive turntable is a relic from an era when almost everything was made out of metal and wood.
-The deck is German and old, so this type of solid construction should be no surprise.
+The Dual 1219 is German and old, so this type of solid construction should be no surprise.

 Whilst idler-drive decks are unlike direct-drive or belt-drive machines, some would suggest that they combine the best of both worlds.
 I’m not sure I agree with this, but they certainly can play records very well when correctly set up and well-maintained.

+And therein lies one of the caveats.
 Their downside also relates to set-up and maintenance.
 Idler-drive decks typically need more regular maintenance than belt-drive machines and much more than direct-drive decks.
+The idler drivetrain can be problematic and maintaining it requires expert attention.

 Power supply: AC, 50 or 60Hz, changeable by changing motor pulley